NashTech-Labs/Download-or-clone-private-github-repo-using-golang/README.md

 ### Step 1: You must have the Github  token and replace in the code main function.

-### Step 2: You have to define the URL for this repo
+### Step 2: You have to define the URL for this repo.

 ### Step 3: Run the below command to run the code:

 ```
      go run .